 where $E_i = E(z_i) = H(z_i)/H_0$ is the dimensionless Hubble parameter, and $H_i = H(z_i)$ is the reconstructed Hubble parameter at $z_i$.

 Next, we will examine the differences between the reconstructed $H(z)$ under various OHD data combinations.
-In Figs.~\ref{fig:rec_hz} and \ref{fig:rec_Ez}, we have ploted the reconstructed $H(z)$ and $E(z)$ within $2\sigma$ region using different data combinations, and the reconstructed $H_0$ is also shown in the Fig.~\ref{fig:rec_h0}.
+In Figs.~\ref{fig:rec_hz} and \ref{fig:rec_Ez}, we have ploted the reconstructed $H(z)$ and $E(z)$ within $2\sigma$ region using different data combinations, and the reconstructed $H_0$ is also listed in Table~\ref{tab:results}.
 Here the indexes CC, BAO and ALL represent the OHD data obtained from CC, clustering measurements, and CC+clustering measurements, respectively.
 We also consider three different priors of $H_0$, i.e., no prior (index None), $H_0$ of R18 and $H_0$ of P18.
 The three panels of the first column in Figs.~\ref{fig:rec_hz} and \ref{fig:rec_Ez} are the reconstructed results from the three data combinations with no prior on $H_0$.
-From the legend labels in Fig.~\ref{fig:rec_hz} and the error bar plots in Fig.~\ref{fig:rec_h0} one may find that OHD from BAO prefers a much smaller $H_0$ than P18 or R18, and the mean value of the derived $H_0$ from the CC data is much close to that of P18.
+From the values of $H_0$ listed in Table~\ref{tab:results}, one may find that OHD from BAO prefers a much smaller $H_0$ than P18 or R18, and the mean value of the derived $H_0$ from the CC data is much close to that of P18.
 However, we should note that the tension level of the three reconstructed $H_0$ with P18 or R18 are all less than $2\sigma$ as a result of the big error bars.